Lew Hing: In San Francisco

 In 1868 an older half brother of Lew Hing ventured to San Francisco to start a small metal shop on Commercial Street.
 By 1869, with the success of his half brothers shop and at the suggestion, Lew Hing, immigrated to America.
 He arrived one year after the Burlingame Treaty, which made immigration between the countries easier.
 In 1872, his half-brother planned a brief vacation back to Canton to visit his family.
 His square rigged sailing vessel was off the coast of Japan when it caught fire and sank, causing all aboard to perish at sea.
 This left the young Lew Hing, at age 13, alone in San Francisco, without family or money.

-He attended educational classes a missionary school and learned English, in exchange he worked with translating for shipments from China for U.S. Customs.
+He attended educational classes at a missionary school and learned English, in exchange he worked with translating for shipments from China for U.S. Customs.
 Hing met P. W. Bellingall, a successful businessman in the importing and exporting field through this experience.

 The growing Chinese community that would later become known as San Francisco's Chinatown was beginning to form familial associations that provided leadership and social opportunities among the Chinese immigrants to America.
 Men with the same surnames would help each other as brothers.
 This was the beginning of family association in Chinatown, and it was through such association that the young Lew Hing was able to survive.
 It was with such family association guidance that Lew continued working at his deceased brother's metal shop, while attending a local church mission to learn to read and write English.
 In doing so, he also learned to do his own bookkeeping and accounting.
 Never afraid to work long hours, he also accepted odd jobs for extra money.
 His industrious and entrepreneurial spirit carried him through these difficult years.